Skip to content

 }

-However, when injecting by token (Symbol) — typically for interface-based bindings — you must register the token → implementation mapping in your module's register() method.
+However, when injecting by token — typically for interface-based bindings — you must register the token → implementation mapping in your module's register() method.
 Interfaces don't exist at runtime, so the container has no way to resolve them automatically:

 typescript

 // 1.
-Define the interface and token
+Define the interface and a typed token

 interface IUserRepository {